playcanvas/playcanvas-rest-api-tools/README.md

     Success someProject.html
 ```

+#### Testing
+Please use the following command to create the most common outputs for the one-page job with public projects owned by the PlayCanvas team.

+1. `npm run test-one-page`

 ### Asset Size Report
 To get a size report of the one-page job, use the following command:
 1. `npm run one-page --size-report`